 Ask your clerk - they should be able to tell you if a reading group has already been set up and who to contact for more information.
-If your clerk isn't sure, you can also email us

-(neweconomy@quaker.org.uk) and we'll let you know if a group has been set up in your area.
+If your clerk isn't sure, you can also email us (neweconomy@quaker.org.uk) and we'll let you know if a group has been set up in your area.

-Can non-Quakers join our reading group?
+Can non Quakers join our reading group?

 Of course!
 There will be some Quaker references and terms in the new economy booklets and session plans, so just make sure you explain these to any non-Quakers present.
-For some meetings, new economy reading groups have been set up as an outreach project.
-By advertising the group, they've attracted new people to the discussions.